 As babies grow, so do their appetites.
 Introducing first foods is an exciting (but also scary!) time.
-Therefore, we want to help parents introduce foods in safe ways, especially during the holidays.
+Little Spurs Pediatric Urgent Care wants to help parents introduce foods in safe ways, especially during the holidays.

 According to the CDC, it’s easier to start with foods that are mashed, pureed, or strained and very smooth in texture.
 When introducing new textures, a child may spit up, cough, or gag.
 These gestures are normal because they are developing their oral skills.
 It is highly recommended that you start with foods that dissolve with saliva and don’t require much chewing.

 - Baby can hold their head up (baby should have control and be able to sit up in high chair)

 - Capable of eating food directly from spoon (Baby gestures by opening mouth when seeing spoon)

 - Baby is the appropriate age and weight to start solids (usually after 4+ months)

 What type of food should baby eat first?

 - Premixed baby cereals that require mix in of water, breast milk, or formula